HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 means that Alice and Bob working together produce a value of €150.

-The value of the complete coalition is
+The value of the full coalition is

 .. math::